department-of-veterans-affairs/vets-website/content/pages/healthcare/after-you-apply.md

 </div>

-### If my application is approved, what do I do next??
+### If my application is approved, what do I do next?

 <ol class="process">
 <li class="step one">